 Vegan Lentil Curry

-- 1 tsp mild Chilli Powder, or stronger if you prefer
+- 1 tsp Mild Chilli Powder (stronger if you like)

 - 2 tsp Turmeric Powder

 - 1200 ml Vegan Vegetable Stock